qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

 -----------------------

 These simulations will be done with JAX array backend to enable compilation.
-See the :ref:`userguide on using JAX <how-to use jax>` for a more detailed explanation of how to work with JAX in Qiskit Dynamics.
+See the :ref:`userguide on using JAX <how-to use different array libraries>` for a more detailed explanation of how to work with JAX in Qiskit Dynamics.

 .. jupyter-execute::